Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 In the investigation that followed, rumors that Tara Grinstead had engaged in multiple romantic relationships in Ocilla — some, perhaps, with people who had been her students — percolated, adding a degree of intrigue and salaciousness to a would-be list of persons of interest.

-“She never had a relationship with a student while they were a student,” says Wendy McFarland, Tara Grinstead’s colleague, responding to these rumors in the upcoming special “Up and Vanished” on Oxygen, November 18, 7/6c.
+“She never had a relationship with a student while they were a student,” says Wendy McFarland, Tara Grinstead’s colleague, responding to these rumors in the special “Up and Vanished” on Oxygen.

 Tara Grinstead, who had been teaching 11th-grade history at Irwin County High School for about eight years at the time of her death, was pursuing a doctoral degree in U.S. history at Valdosta State University, according to AJC.
 Her older sister told AJC that Tara had hopes of becoming a high school principal or teaching college.